SuwanthaDarshana/inventory-system/database_schema.md

 # Inventory System Database Schema Design

 This document outlines the database tables, fields, and relationships for the Inventory Management System.
-The database relies on standard relational structures with foreign key constraints to maintain data integrity.
+The database relies on standard relational structures with foreign key constraints to maintain data integrity..

 ## Entity-Relationship Diagram